edenian-prince/rust-secrets/README.md

 git find scan
 ```

-## Further Details
+## Comparisons to GitLeaks and AWS Git Secrets

-AWS Git Secrets is great, but for users new to git, it is not great.
-My team wanted to have one centralized regex file that all team members could scan against for
+### GitLeaks

-their pre-commit hooks.
-AWS git secrets can do that no problem, but it has no way of automatically pulling any _changes_ to the centralized file.
+- Installing gitleaks gives you the binary/tool to scan for secrets, but it won’t “opt you in” with Git hooks.

-For example,
+- You need to explicitly configure the hook you want (pre-commit, protect, etc.) in each repository (or via a shared git template).

-- Person A: has the centralized regex file
+- This means a user will need to pip install pre-commit hook, set up a git template for global hooks, and then set up core.hooksPath to apply the hooks to existing repos

-- Person B: has the centralized regex file
+### AWS Git-Secrets

-- IT Security adds a new regex to the file..
+- Simple install

-- Person A: experienced in git, pulls the newest regex file into their AWS git secrets provider list
+- Does not set up global hooks that apply to ALL repos (existing repos included, see video above)
-- Person B: **new to git, has no idea there is a new regex in the file or how to pull the changes...**
+- Does not have auto-config capabilities

-So, `git-find` makes this process super easy and requires ZERO effort or knowledge from newbies that need pre-commit hooks for security scanning.
+**If you want to enforce hooks globally across many repos (e.g. for a team), you’ll need to set up a shared Git template directory or use a hook manager.
+This all handled by `git-find` when you run `git-find install`**

-It will automatically pull any changes from a centrailized provider/regex file and use those when scanning for secrets.
-See `src/utils/read_patterns()`
+`git-find` simplifies installing global hooks and automating config pulls.
+It requires ZERO effort or knowledge from newbies that need pre-commit hooks for security scanning.